What is ImmuNet?

 Authorized users can sign up with our online enrollment form here.

 What do I need on my computer to use ImmuNet?

 Most computers with reliable internet access are adequate for ImmuNet use.
-You can ask the ImmuNet Help Desk to help you evaluate your current system technology and identify any gaps.
+You can contact ImmuNet Support here to help you evaluate your current system technology and identify any gaps.